Finding Influential Instances for Distantly Supervised Relation Extraction: Methodology

+Our REIF is model-agnostic thus amenable to most DL models.
+Without loss of generality, we pick PCNN \cite{zeng2015distant} as the encoder for the input texts.
 The flowchart of our framework is shown in Fig. \ref{fig:1}.
-It includes three main parts: 1) word representation, 2) convolution layers, and 3) instance selection.
+It includes three main parts: 1) backbone model and 2) instance selection.

-\textbf{Word Representation}.
-Inputs of the encoder are raw sentences, which are usually represented by indices of words, e.g., a sentence $x_*$ with $l$ words $x_* = \{x_{*,1},\dots,x_{*,l} \}$.
-Similar to \citet{zeng2015distant}, we transform them into dense real-valued representation vectors as $\bw_* = \{\bw_{*,1},\dots,\bw_{*,l}\}$, by concatenating the word embedding from $\bm{V} \in \mathbb{R}^{d^a \times |V|}$ (where $|V|$ denotes the size of the vocabulary and $d^a$ is the dimension of word embedding) and position embedding with dimension $d^p$ together.
-As there are two position embeddings with each measuring the relative distance to one of the two entities, each word vector in $\bw$ has dimension $d^a + 2\times d^p$.
+\textbf{Backbone Model}.
+Inputs of the encoder are raw sentences represented by indices of words, e.g., a sentence $x_*$ with $l$ words $x_* = \{x_{*,1},\dots,x_{*,l} \}$.
+We transform them into dense real-valued representation vectors as $\bw_* = \{\bw_{*,1},\dots,\bw_{*,l}\}$, by concatenating the word embedding from $\bm{V} \in \mathbb{R}^{d^a \times |V|}$ (where $|V|$ denotes the size of the vocabulary and $d^a$ is the dimension of word embedding) and position embedding with dimension $d^p$ together.
+As there are two position embeddings, each word vector in $\bw$ has dimension $d^a + 2\times d^p$.
+Convolution layer processes the word representations as

-\textbf{Convolution Layers}.
-Convolution operations are further conducted on the obtained word representations, which can be briefly described as

-The CNN model takes the representation vectors $\bw_*$ as inputs, and outputs the processed feature vectors $\bx_* \in \mathbb{R}^{d\times l}$.
-Details of the above CNN structure can be referred to \cite{zeng2015distant}.
+The CNN model receives representation vectors $\bw_*$ and outputs the processed feature vectors $\bx_* \in \mathbb{R}^{d\times l}$.
 The probability for relation prediction, taking $\bx_*$ as input, is given by